-Pre-Tan: Exfoliate and balance pH of the skin.
+Pre-Tan: Prior to apply Mar Tan, exfoliate and balance pH of the skin.
 Using a cloth or pumice stone, remove all debris and dead skin, allowing for greater adhesion of tan.
 Soap is useful, but you MUST remove ALL of it before applying your tan; otherwise, the chemicals can impact the pH of your skin, and change your color.
 Do not apply deodorant before or after using Contest Color; as it raises the skin’s pH, turning your armpits green.
 Remove any remaining body hair via shaving, as this too helps with exfoliation of the skin, but once your tan is applied can be damaging.

 Base Coat / Night Before Contest: In a cold and well-ventilated setting, generously apply two layers of Mar Tan, Contest Color.
 Prevent excessive sweating with proper airflow and a cool room temperature.
 Minimizing sweat allows the color to settle in the skin, rather than run-off.
 Some like to leave the face alone this coat, applying only on the day of the show or shoot.